Flexible working – formal scheme

 • planned structural changes.

-An employee whose request for flexible working has been refused by the department has the right to appeal against the decision normally within 14 days after the date on which they were notified of that decision.
+An employee whose request for flexible working has been refused by the department has the right to appeal against the decision; this should normally be within 2 weeks of being notified of the decision.
+The employee should complete and submit form FWD, the statutory flexible working appeal form.

 The employee's notice of appeal must be given in writing, set out the grounds of their appeal, and be dated.

-An appeal meeting should take place between the employee and the department to discuss the appeal within 14 days of the date on which the employee gives notice of appeal.
-Ideally, if the request was originally considered by the departmental administrator, an appeal should be heard by the Head of Department, or their nominee.
-The time and place of the appeal meeting must be convenient to the Head of Department (or the nominee) and to the employee and their representative (where appropriate).
+An appeal meeting should take place between the employee and the department to discuss the appeal within 2 weeks of the date on which the appeal was received by the department.
+Ideally, if the request was originally considered by the Head of Administration and Finance or equivalent, an appeal should be heard by the Head of Department, or their nominee.
+The time and place of the appeal meeting must be convenient to the Head of Department (or the nominee) and to the employee and their representative (where applicable).
+The meeting can take place in person, via video call, or over the phone.

 You are advised to keep a written record of this meeting.

-The department's decision on the appeal must be given to the employee within 14 days after the date of the appeal meeting; it must be given in writing and dated.
-The department and employee may agree to extend the 14-day time limit because, for example, the department requires more time to examine the requested flexible working arrangement.
+The department's decision on the appeal must be given to the employee within one week of the date of the appeal meeting, unless an extension is agreed; it must be given in writing and dated.

 If you uphold the appeal, you must also specify the flexible working arrangement and the contractual variation, and the date from which the arrangement and contractual variation will begin.

-If you dismiss the appeal you must set out the grounds for your decision and sufficiently explain why those grounds apply (see step 3).
+If you dismiss the appeal you must set out the grounds for your decision and sufficiently explain why those grounds apply (see step 3, above).

-The outcome of the appeal should be notified to the employee within three months of first receiving the flexible working request, unless the employee and the department have agreed to extend the timescale.
+The outcome of the appeal should be notified to the employee within two months of first receiving the flexible working request, unless the employee and the department have agreed to extend the timescale.

 FAQs